 Given these challenges, we have developed a Quick Reference Guide which provides easy access to global AML and KYC information which can assist firms operating internationally in mitigating their risk.
 This Guide has already been extensively viewed by our client base and continues to be of value to those seeking to understand AML requirements globally.
 This year's Guide has been expanded to include 86 countries, with Chile, Kuwait, Mauritius, Nigeria, Saudi Arabia and the West Bank and Gaza as new additions for 2015.
 We are keen to continue expanding our reach, so please let us know if your country is not currently part of our Guide and you would like to be included next year.

-Information about whether local regulators support the use of the risk based approach to AML; how to deal with Politically Exposed Persons (‘PEPs’) and whether doing business with shell banks is prohibited can all be found in our guide.
+As well as details around KYC requirements, information about whether local regulators support the use of the risk based approach to AML, how to deal with Politically Exposed Persons (‘PEPs’) and whether doing business with shell banks is prohibited can all be found in our Guide.